 One way to shake the salt habit is to cut back on the amount of table salt, however, most of the salt we consume is from restaurant and processed foods — bread has lots of salt, as do cereal and cakes, cheese and meat, and, of course, snack foods.
-Many of us have been conditioned with a craving for salt from the foods we ate as children and it takes time for your tastebuds to grow accustomed to the inherent flavor of foods without the pop that salt adds.
+Do you know what The Salty Six are?
+Many of us have been conditioned with a craving for salt from the foods we ate as children and it takes time for our tastebuds to grow accustomed to the inherent flavor of foods without the pop that salt adds.
 Besides eliminating processed foods as much as possible, I started cooking without added salt years ago, allowing everyone (mostly me) to sprinkle sea salt to their taste at the table.

 Mushroom Green Bean Casserole Redux – be gone Campbell’s mushroom soup!